9. We Have Renounced Dishonesty

 Our loved ones may need to learn how to be honest and trustworthy again.
 While they may say all the right things, it may be more important to observe their actions.
 This can help us understand the sincerity of their efforts toward recovery.
-They may not yet be willing to do what is necessary to find recovery or may relapse and fall back into their addiction.
+They may not yet be willing to do what is necessary to find recovery or may relapse.
 In such instances, we may choose to be patient and love them without extending our full trust to them yet.

 Our trust may increase as we observe our loved ones drawing closer to the Lord and diligently making progress toward recovery.
 As they are honest with us about their hard times, we can also begin to believe that they are being honest about their good times.
 The Spirit will help us understand when we can begin to trust again.
 This process may happen gradually over time.

 In some cases, we may feel that we will never be able to trust again because we have been hurt too much.
 Even when our loved ones are honest and trustworthy, our own fear or anger may prevent us from extending our trust.
 This is another burden that we can give to the Lord.
 His comfort and support can heal our hearts and make it possible to once again trust our loved ones, once they earn that trust.